 I’ve never been to Vietnam.
 But I see from her window.
 Layers of tropic plants bright as noon with a cloud-stained sky.
 Past the trees, the white porch of a French mansion.
 The French were here, once; the French were there, once.

 She has no curtains.
 Any French colonel could see us nude.
 But the colonel is away.
 He has not been home in some time.

 This street is forgotten.
 It’s the last road to the Zone, the place where the sidewalk ends.
 Only memories live here, and ghouls, santurists and painters.

-Mine is a painter.
+This one is a painter.